ryanliang000/SendMsgToPort/README.md

 # SendMsgToPort
-Send text message or hex message to port, that using TCP protocol.
+Send text message or hex message to port, using TCP protocol.